GuillermoSpritzer/MarsRover2/README.md

 Load the Cambium.MarsRover solution in Visual Studio 2019.

 Select the "Cambium.MarsRover Debug" profile and press run.
-This will start the backend service.